bespinian/blog/content/posts/efficient-navigation-in-vim.md

 ---
 title: Efficient Navigation in Vim
-date: 2020-07-07
+date: 2020-07-15
 ---

-When editing a file, it's quite crucial that one can navigate their cursor around rather quickly.
+When editing a file, it's quite crucial that you can navigate your cursor around rather quickly.
 [Vim](https://www.vim.org/) and [NeoVim](https://neovim.io/) allow for many different ways of doing so which, depending on the situation, can be more or less efficient and useful.
 This article examines the different ways of moving the cursor and compares them.
-Here, the term of "efficiency" refers to navigating the cursor with as little time and effort (i.e. the number of keystrokes) as possible.
+Here, the term "efficiency" refers to navigating the cursor with as little time and effort (i.e. the number of keystrokes) as possible.

 ## Using the Mouse

 **TL;DR: Not recommended**

 Using the mouse pointer to navigate Vim may seem like an obvious choice for users coming from a GUI editor like [Visual Studio Code](https://code.visualstudio.com/) or similar.
-However, in Vim, the goal is to keep one's fingers on the "home row" of the keyboard (the row where the `F` and the `J` keys reside) and not having to move them greatly towards the touchpad or even the mouse.
-This should reduce the strain on one's hands and wrists and make editing more efficient.
+However, in Vim, the goal is to keep your fingers on the "home row" of the keyboard (the row where the `F` and the `J` keys reside) and not having to move them greatly towards the touchpad or even the mouse.
+This should reduce the strain on your hands and wrists and make editing more efficient.
 Therefore, navigating with the mouse should be highly discouraged in most situations and is even disabled by default.

-It can be helpful to enable it for users transitioning from one of the aforementioned editors and would like to have a smooth transition by allowing themselves to use the mouse initially and switching it back off again later in their learning journey.
-To turn on mouse navigation, add the following to the configuration file (either `~/.vimrc` or `~/.config/nvim/init.vim`):
+It can be helpful to enable it for users transitioning from one of the aforementioned editors who would like to have a smooth transition by allowing themselves to use the mouse initially and switching it back off again later in their learning journey.
+To turn on mouse navigation, add the following to your configuration file (either `~/.vimrc` or `~/.config/nvim/init.vim`):

 ```vim
 " Temporarily enable mouse support
 set mouse=a
 ```

-This will allow to point and click to move the cursor and to scroll through the current buffer.
+This will allow you to point and click to move the cursor and to scroll through the current buffer.

 ## Using the Arrow Keys

 **TL;DR: Not recommended**

 Again, for users used to other text editors or even word processing software like [LibreOffice Writer](https://www.libreoffice.org/discover/writer/), it may be tempting to use what they know.
-In these programs, one mostly uses the arrow keys for keyboard-based navigation.
+In these programs, you mostly use the arrow keys for keyboard-based navigation.
 This is not recommended because... you guessed it: They require the user to move their fingers away from the home row.

-The alternative is, as described in the next section, to use the `h`, `j`, `k` and `l` keys on the keyboard which are conveniently placed at the center and where the user most likely has their fingers most of the time.
+The alternative is, as described in the next section, to use the `h`, `j`, `k` and `l` keys on the keyboard which are conveniently placed at the center and where you most likely have your fingers most of the time.

 ## Using h,j,k,l

 **TL;DR: Use for small navigations.
 Use in combination with relative line numbers.**

 `h`, `j`, `k` and `l` are the basic movement keys in Vim.
-They should be used instead of the usual arrow keys on the keyboard to, as discussed above, keep one's fingers on the home row as much as possible.
+They should be used instead of the usual arrow keys on the keyboard to, as discussed above, keep your fingers on the home row as much as possible.
 It takes a little practice but will pay off in the long run.

 One hugely important thing to do with these keys is to not press them multiple times in sequence or even hold them down to move several columns or rows.
 As with many commands in Vim, they can be prefixed with numbers to move multiple times.
-For example, `12j` can be used rather than pressing the `j` key twelve times which is, obviously, much more efficient (three vs. twelve keystrokes).
+For example, `12j` can be used rather than pressing the `j` key twelve times which is, obviously, much more efficient (3 vs. 12 keystrokes).
 However, it is recommendable to only use these keys for small movements and mostly to move lines up or down because there are more efficient ways of moving longer vertical distances or horizontal distances in general.

 It can be very useful to enable relative line numbers to see at a glance what number to prefix `j` or `k` with to move to a certain line.
-They can be enabled by adding the following two lines to the configuration file:
+They can be enabled by adding the following two lines to your configuration file:

 ```vim
 " Enable relative line numbers